Once registered with Casa Rosa, items and services provided include:

 Personal Care Items: toothbrushes, toothpaste, mouthwash, toilet and facial tissue, soap and lotion are often available;

-Pet Food and Supplies: dog and cat food and treats, cat litter and various pet supplies are often available;
+Pet Food and Supplies: dog and cat food and various pet supplies are often available;

-Non-Food Items: clothing, household goods and occasionally furniture and appliances (thanks to generous donations from the community!) are often available and distributed to those in greatest need.
+Non-Food Items: Gently-used clothing and small household items in good condition (thanks to generous donations from the community!) are often available and distributed to those in greatest need.
 During the late fall and winter months, we typically have winter coats, gloves and other cold-weather clothing available in a variety of adult and children's sizes.